rwwwn/nutrition-expert-system/README.md

 ## 🙏 Acknowledgments

-- Dr. Amina Salhi — For supervision and guidance.
+- Dr. Amina Salhi — For guidance and feedback throughout the development process.

 - Team Members: